RRobert92/ASGA/README.md

 2. It is designed from the ground up to incrementally scale up this tool based on evolving use cases.

-3. Allows working on projects reproducibly and compare data between them.
+3. Allows working on projects reproducibly and compare data.

 **Spindle analysis tool** aims to replace huge and complicated to work with a spreadsheet which is frequently used for SpatialGraph analysis, but also it allows to uniform and completely automatize analysis process